mdcourse/mdcourse.github.io/docs/source/projects/project1.rst

 .. _project1-label:

-A Monte Carlo study of argon
+A Monte Carlo Study of Argon
 ============================

-Using Monte Carlo simulations, the equation of state of 3D fluid of argon is simulated for a large range of density.
+*In short --* Using Monte Carlo simulations, the equation of state (EoS) for a 3D fluid of argon is simulated across a wide range of densities.

 .. figure:: project1/avatar-dm.webp
     :alt: The fluid made of argon atoms and simulated using monte carlo and python.